Recommendations

 Senior Film Conservator

-In the vast archive of Western cinema, Devil's Canyon stands as a poignant storytelling beacon, the narrative complexity found here is a rare find in the 1935 landscape.
+In the vast archive of Drama cinema, Devil's Canyon stands as a poignant storytelling beacon, the narrative complexity found here is a rare find in the 1935 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1935 manage to capture to explore the darker corners of the human condition with poignant storytelling.

-The influence of Clifford Smith in Devil's Canyon can be felt in the way modern Western films handle poignant storytelling.
+The influence of Clifford Smith in Devil's Canyon can be felt in the way modern Drama films handle poignant storytelling.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

 Dir: Clifford Smith